KiranPoudel98/kiranpoudel.com.np/_posts/2020-06-06-how-to-setup-google-analytics.md

 <b>--------------------------------------------------------------------------------------------------------------------------------</b>

-You probably know how important it is to set up Google Analytics for your website since it helps you to analyze traffic and user behavior on your website.
-So in this article, I will be showing how to set up up Google Analytics on your website.
+You probably know how important it is to set up Google Analytics on your website since it helps you to analyze traffic and user behavior on your website.
+So in this article, I will be showing you how to set up Google Analytics on your website.

 Just follow the simple and easy steps as given below.
 Anyone can set up Google Analytics easily once going through this post.
 This will help bloggers who have just started or are going to start their blogging journey.